obi-shaun/randomctfsolutions/oob_flask_ngrok_server/README.md

 `$ source venv/bin/activate` <br />
 `$ python haxor_server.py`

-It prints the address for your ngrok server to the console.
+It prints the ngrok address to the console.
 I then copy that into payloads as necessary.